 Make Organization a Habit

-In the end, it all comes down to consistency.
+In the end, organization all comes down to consistency.
 You have to think “stay organized” every day.
-You have to make it habit, but the comfort you will find in your cab is worth the effort.
+You must make it a habit, but the comfort you will find in your cab is worth the effort.
 The best techniques and organizational tools won’t help at all if you don’t commit to staying organized.

 Make Your Truck Driving Life More Organized